-Camp Mingei: Craft Camp for Grown-Ups is a three-day experience designed for those who carry a lifelong curiosity for the handmade.
+Camp Mingei: Craft Camp for Grown-Ups is an experience designed for those who carry a lifelong curiosity for the handmade.
 Moving beyond the nostalgia of the traditional summer camp, this retreat offers an exploration of craft, utility, and artistry behind the Museum’s exhibitions.

-Registration includes a daily light breakfast and coffee, an intimate curator-led tour, and all the specialized materials and instruction needed for each workshop.
+Registration includes a daily light breakfast and coffee, an intimate guided tour, and all the specialized materials and instruction needed for each workshop.

 Gyotaku Workshop with Dwight Hwang While the exhibition _To Catch a Fish _explores the deep bond between humans and the sea, this workshop lets you create a connection of your own.
 Join us for an immersive session led by Dwight Hwang, a master of the "living impression" who turns the catch of the day into high art.